lookbook-hq/lookbook/README.md

 >
 > To enable support for pages in your project, add `config.lookbook.experimental_features = ["pages"]` into your application configuration file.

-### About pages in Lookbook

-A few key things to know about using pages in Lookbook:
+### Pages demo

+For an example of some pages in Lookbook, check out the [example pages](https://lookbook-demo-app.herokuapp.com/lookbook) in the Lookbook demo app and the associated [page files](https://github.com/allmarkedup/lookbook-demo/tree/main/test/components/docs) in the demo repo.

+### Usage

 1. By default, pages should be placed in the `test/components/docs` directory (although this can be customised).
 2. Pages must have  either a `.html.erb` or a `.md.erb` file extension.
 All pages are rendered as ERB templates but `.md.erb` files will also additionally be run through a markdown parser.